 Each week, children in Year 5 are expected to read at least 5 times to (or in the presence of) an adult/older sibling.
 Regular reading of a variety of texts not only widens your child’s vocabulary and comprehension skills but supports their ability to become an effective writer.

 Please help your child by checking that they understand the meaning of unfamiliar vocabulary and by asking them questions about what they have read, including going beyond the literal meaning.
 Here are a few examples:

-Homework diaries are checked daily and rewards are given to children who read to an adult at home regularly.
+Homework diaries are checked weekly and rewards are given to children who read to an adult at home regularly.

 By the end of Year 4, children are expected to know all of the multiplication tables up to 12 x 12, including the associated division facts.
 To increase mathematical fluency, children will regularly practice their times tables in different ways during the academy day and should aim to practice the relevant times table at least 3 times a week at home in order to support this.

 Year 5 are given the opportunity to go on a residential trip.
 At Edward Worlledge, we run two trips for Years 5/6 which we alternate each year.
-This year (2018-2019) the residential trip is camping at Whitwell Hall in Reepham.
+This year (2019-2020) the residential trip is to Derbyshire.